How to Become a Fire Alarm Engineer?

 • Recordkeeping: Maintain logs of inspections, tests, and repairs as required by regulations.

-9. Troubleshooting Basics (here our courses can help!!!)
+9. Troubleshooting Basics

 Common Issues: Learn to diagnose problems like open circuits, short circuits or false alarms.